jump-dev/KNITRO.jl/README.md

 Extensive examples using the C wrapper can be found in `examples/`.

-### Breaking changes

-KNITRO.jl v0.14.0 introduced a number of breaking changes to the low-level C API.
-The main changes were:

-1) removing Julia-specific functions like `KN_set_param`.
-Use the C API functions like `KN_set_int_param` and `KN_set_double_param_by_name`.
-2) removing intermediate methods that tried to make the C API more Julia-like.
-   For example, we have removed the `KN_add_var` method that returned the index of the variable.
-There is now only the method from the C API.

-If you have trouble updating, please open a GitHub issue.

 ## Multi-threading

 Due to limitations in the interaction between Julia and C, KNITRO.jl disables